 Always Read Store Policies and Coupons fine.

-Check your store policies often as they are subject to change without notice!
+Check your store policies often, as they are subject to change without notice!
 I would check twice a year, minimum.
-Remember to check their Ad Match Policy as you can shop and price match and use a coupon – Since Walmart changed their Price Match Policy in 2020, you can now take the Walmart Flyer, Go to No Frills or RCSS and price match on Walmarts flyer – This saves time and sometimes you can save more because of Optimum points for example.
+Remember to check their Ad Match Policy as you can shop and price match and use a coupon – Since Walmart changed their Price Match Policy in 2020, you can now take the Walmart Flyer, Go to No Frills or RCSS and price match on Walmarts flyer – This saves time.
+Sometimes you can save more because of Optimum points for example.

 Stock Up on Sale Items When Shopping